alran/algorithms/pages/graph-search.md

 }
 ```

-In a directed graph, edges have direction.
-For example, a road network
+In a directed graph ("digraph"), edges have direction.
+For example, a road
-has one way and two way streets.
+network has one way and two way streets.
 This direction is important for
 calculating a route from point A to point B.

 ```javascript